-- 1. Planning permission will be refused for development resulting in the loss or deterioration of ancient woodland (as shown on the Policies Map) or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss. - 2.
-Development proposals affecting ancient woodland or veteran trees will be expected to mitigate any adverse impacts, and to contribute to the woodland's or veteran tree's management and further enhancement via planning conditions or planning obligations. - 6.32 The NPPF encourages local authorities to protect ancient woodlands and veteran or aged trees.
+- Planning permission will be refused for development resulting in the loss or deterioration of ancient woodland (as shown on the Policies Map) or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss. - 2.
+Development proposals affecting ancient woodland or veteran trees will be expected to mitigate any adverse impacts, and to contribute to the woodland's or veteran tree's management and further enhancement via planning conditions or planning obligations. - 6.32 The NPPF (2012) encourages local authorities to protect ancient woodlands and veteran or aged trees.
 Ancient woodland is defined as an area that has been wooded continuously since at least 1600 AD and such areas exist within South Cambridgeshire.
 Veteran trees are particularly valuable for biodiversity due to the large amount of deadwood that they may contain.
 These trees are defined by Natural England to be 'A tree which because of its great age, size or condition is of exceptional value culturally, in the landscape or for wildlife'. - 6.33 Ancient woodlands and veteran trees represent an important constituent of green corridors across the district since they have a high inherent biodiversity value.
-A list of known veteran trees will be compiled by the Council working with the Environmental Records Centre.
-The list will not exclude the inclusion of new trees identified during the Local Plan's lifetime.
-The list will be included in the Biodiversity SPD.
+Where there are trees within the application site, or on land adjacent to it that could influence or be affected by the development, information will be required on which trees are to be lost / retained, including whether any are ancient or veteran.
+It is best practice to undertake a tree survey in accordance with BS 5837 'Trees in relation to construction Recommendations' to determine the significance and amenity value of trees on and near the site.